presstofan/academic-kickstart/content/post/secure-shinyproxy/index.md

 sudo dpkg -i influxdb_1.8.0_amd64.deb
 ```

-You can also use Docker image to build InfluxDB or even Docker Compose to set up, but I found the standalone version simple enough to set up and maintain.
+You can also use Docker image to build InfluxDB or even docker-compose to set up, but I found the standalone version simple enough to set up and maintain.
 Once the installation is competed, start the service by:

 ```{sh}
 sudo service influxdb start